 - Spread half (or just over half) of the batter into the bottom of the pan.

-- With an electric mixer, beat cream cheese, egg, vanilla and sugar until smooth (it might be thin -- that's okay).
+- With an electric mixer, beat cream cheese, egg, vanilla and sugar until smooth.

 - Spread the cream cheese mixture over the brownie batter.
-Top with spoonfuls of cherry pie filling (*I didn't want to add so much pie filling that the center would be too gooey and not set up nicely -- see the photo below to see the ratio I used).
+Top with spoonfuls of cherry pie filling and spread slightly.

 - Drop spoonfuls of remaining brownie batter on top of the pie filling.
-You won't be able to spread the brownie batter, you will just try to cover a good amount (but certainly all) of the filling with the batter.
-Smooth out the batter somewhat or try to swirl as desired, or just leave it alone!
+You won't be able to spread the brownie batter easily, you will just try to cover a good amount (but certainly all) of the filling with the batter.
+Smooth out the batter the best that you can.

 - Bake at 350 degrees F for 30-35 minutes, until center appears set.
 Note that your brownies might still have a little jiggle to them -- this is because of all of that gooey deliciousness below.
 I baked mine for 35 minutes in a dark non-stick pan.